C-C-Minetest-Server/cottages/README.md

 # Cottages: Decorations that fit to medieval settlements and small cottages

 This mod is a rewrite of [Sokomine's cottage mod](https://github.com/Sokomine/cottages), commit [`dbe69bc`](https://github.com/Sokomine/cottages/commit/dbe69bcfafa2efc256554b9fa3b9196b35928f1e).
-Some bugfixes and enhancements are adopted from [Smacker's fork](https://github.com/h-v-smacker/cottages).
+Some bug fixes and enhancements are adopted from [Smacker's fork](https://github.com/h-v-smacker/cottages).

+This mod is a drop-in replacement in terms of player experience; most things will work as they were.
+However, some changes are made, and API compatibility is not guaranteed.

 ## List of notable changes